djoshi7796/Solder-Quality-Detection/project/README.md

 learning_rate: 0.01
 l1: 0
 l2: 0
+where l1 and l2 are [regularization parameters](https://en.wikipedia.org/wiki/Regularization_(mathematics)
 ## Structure

-The system is divided into three Python modules - preprocessing, training, report_generation - that are sequentially run from the project.sh script
+The system is divided into three Python modules - preprocessing, training, report_generation - that are sequentially run from the project script found in project/src/

 ### Running the project

 (Should we mention any assumptions about data directory structure before running the code?)
-Switch to the src/ directory and run the project by invoking the following commands:
+Switch to the project/src/ directory and run the project by invoking the following commands:
 `chmod +x project`
 `./project </path /to/ circuit/ boards> -e(or --epochs) <epochs> -b(or --batch_size) <batch_size> --lr < learning_rate> --l1 <l1_regularizer> --l2 <l2_regularizer>`.
 It takes the path to circuit board images as a required argument.
 The rest of the arguments - preceded by either '-' or '--' - are optional arguments followed by their respective values.
-The default values are the ones mentioned [above](### Deep Learning architecture).
+The default values are the ones mentioned [above](#deep-learning-architecture).
 These  hyperparameters gave optimal results out of all the experiments that we conducted.
 However, the user is free to tune them directly through the command-line.
 #### Preprocessing
-The preprocessing script generates a CSV file with 'crop-path, label' pairs and saves it in *</path /to/ circuit/ boards>*.
+The preprocessing script takes as input, a path to all the circuit board images.
+Th script assumes that this path contains folders 'F' each of which has sub-folders 'OK' and 'NG'.
+'OK' contains defect-free circuit board images while 'NG' has the rest.
+It crops and labels these images as mentioned [above](#data-preprocessing).
+It then generates a CSV file with 'crop-path, label' pairs and saves it in *</path /to/ circuit/ boards>*.

 #### Training
 This script takes in the data file, hyperparameters and trains the model.
 The default train:test split used is 80:20 (should we keep that as command-line argument?).
 It saves the loss and accuracy history in '../results/results.csv'.
 It also computes the precision, recall and stores it in 'METRICS.csv' in '../results/'.